microsoft-dx/csharp-fundamentals/CSharpFundamentals/csharp06 - Inheritance/README.md

 > **Inheritance**, together with **encapsulation** and **polymorphism**, is one of the three primary characteristics (or pillars) of object-oriented programming.

->Inheritance enables you to create new classes that reuse, extend, and modify the behavior that is defined in other classes.
+> Inheritance enables you to create new classes that reuse, extend, and modify the behavior that is defined in other classes.
 The class whose members are inherited is called the base class, and the class that inherits those members is called the derived class.

->A derived class can have only one direct base class.
+> A derived class can have only one direct base class.
 However, inheritance is transitive.
-If ClassC is derived from ClassB, and ClassB is derived from ClassA, ClassC inherits the members declared in ClassB and ClassA.
+If `ClassC` is derived from `ClassB`, and `ClassB` is derived from `ClassA`, `ClassC` inherits the members declared in `ClassB` and `ClassA`.

 > [More from the MSDN Official Documentation](https://msdn.microsoft.com/en-us/library/ms173149.aspx)